-When the code generation software detects errors or warnings, it automatically generates an error report.
+When the code generator detects errors or warnings, it automatically generates an error report.
 The error report describes the issues and provides links to the MATLAB® code with errors.

 To fix the errors, modify your MATLAB code to use only those MATLAB features that are supported for code generation.
-For more information, see Algorithm Design Basics.
+For more information, see Programming Considerations for Code Generation.
 Choose a debugging strategy for detecting and correcting code generation errors in your MATLAB code.
 For more information, see Debugging Strategies.

 When code generation is complete, the software generates a MEX function that you can use to test your implementation in MATLAB.